Getting your Trinity Audio player ready...

 Following the fright of seeing Shellie rise, possessing glowing eyes, to be straight-up honest, I passed out like a chump.

-Not too long afterward, the sensation of a tongue licking my cheek woke me up.
 When I opened my eyes, I immediately wanted to shut them again, but I didn’t.
 Shellie, hunched over me, eyes still glowing, and licking my face, probed me with an expression of concern.

 I cautiously pushed her off but stood up quickly, pressing into a tree behind me.
-Maybe because of waking up to a dead girl licking my face, or the life-affirming touch of her wet skin under my palms, or simply because I stood up too fast—probably all of them—I instantly felt dizzy with the onset of a burning headache.
+Maybe because of waking up to a dead naked girl licking my face, or the life-affirming touch of her wet skin under my palms, or simply because I stood up too fast—probably all of them—I instantly felt dizzy with the onset of a burning headache.

 I felt compelled to lower myself to her, but before I could, I was interrupted.

 “Malvic.
-Give us The Tome, and we won’t harm you.”
+Give us The Tome!”

 I scanned outward into the distance.
 Luckily, the torrential rain had softened to a steady flow, making it possible to see three fully cloaked aggressors emerging from the thick foliage.

-Looming menacingly, they stood about three to four feet apart, dressed in black ritual robes with hoods up and a thin, black material hiding their faces.
-The aggressor who spoke held a sacrificial blade, pointing it toward me.
+Looming menacingly, they stood about three to four feet apart, dressed in black ritual robes with their hoods up.
+A black mask, with the white symbol of an angry eye, hid their faces.

 Why did he call me by my role-playing name?